 Nicoletta Passarelli will be pleased to show the latest designer collections during your visit to Sorrento.
 Until then you can view and purchase items on line.

-PING is the creative studio of Daniela Pollio in the heart of historic Sorrento.
-From this quiet corner on Piazza S’Antonino flows a wealth of creative art jewellery and miniature sculptures.
+From Daniela Pollio’s studio flows a wealth of creative art jewellery and miniature sculptures.
 Creations that could easily have fallen out of story book illustrations and dreams, or uncovered from mystical places and long forgotten civilisations.
+This video by Daniela displays some of her sculptures and you can see wonderful photos of these and art jewellery on her social media pages, links provided below.

 Rings, earrings, bracelets, necklaces, brooches, keyrings and miniatures all seem to have an affiliation with ‘earth’ and ‘people’.
 Inspiration comes from nature, books and everyday life, including the digital age.
 Each item lovingly put together and crying out to tell you about itself.
 Visit the studio, select the piece that captures your imagination and let its story unfold when admirers enquire.
 Its all part of the experience.